Incorporating Interventional Independence Improves Robustness against Interventional Distribution Shift: The Learning from Interventional Data Problem

 \subsection{Will Minimizing Dependence between Interventional Features Improve Robustness?}

-In \cref{subsec:correlation-universal}, we showed that strong interventional feature dependence always accompanies a large relative drop in accuracy.
-Based on this correlation, we may ask the following question: \emph{will minimizing interventional feature dependence improve the robustness to interventional distribution shifts?} We consider a linear causal model to answer this question theoretically.
+Our case study in \cref{subsec:correlation-universal} showed that a large relative drop in accuracy is always accompanied by strong interventional feature dependence.
+Based on this observation, we ask the following question: \uline{Will minimizing interventional feature dependence improve the robustness to interventional distribution shifts?} We answer this question theoretically using a linear causal model.
 The detailed proof of each step is provided in \cref{appsec:theoretical-motivation}.